 The Sunshine Coast Public Art Collection continues to develop with opportunities for local, national and international artists.
 Sunshine Coast Council has an online collection of the works available for viewing that includes historical data of decommissioned works and current works with extensive information for research purposes.

-Access the Art and Heritage Collection on the library catalogue.
+Access the Art Collections on the library catalogue.

 The following principles underpin council’s commitment to the provision of a vibrant, diverse and sustainable public art collection: